Vietnam.vn - Nền tảng quảng bá Việt Nam

 On that basis, ministries, branches, agencies and localities need to promote the highest sense of responsibility, mobilize the entire political system, concentrate all resources to promote and promptly complete power source and transmission projects within their management scope.
 The authorities absolutely must not let projects and works be blocked due to slow handling of administrative procedures.

-Ministries, branches and localities must also coordinate closely and effectively, seriously, resolutely and synchronously implement the tasks and solutions assigned in the Government's Resolutions, Directives, Official Dispatches, and directives of the Prime Minister on ensuring electricity supply for production, business and people's consumption in 2025 as well as the 2026-2030 period.
+Ministries, branches and localities must also coordinate closely and effectively, seriously, resolutely and synchronously implement the tasks and solutions assigned in the Government's Resolutions, Directives, Official Dispatches, and directive documents of the Prime Minister on ensuring electricity supply for production, business and people's consumption in 2025 as well as the 2026-2030 period.

 The Ministry of Industry and Trade needs to focus on reviewing and studying the adjustment of the Power Plan VIII to promptly update the requirements and new strategic goals for socio-economic development.
 This review needs to update and supplement new power source projects, green, clean, sustainable power sources, and at the same time eliminate and replace projects that are behind schedule or not suitable for the country's development requirements, and complete before February 28, 2025.